-Report published, awaiting a Government response.
+Report published, and Government response received.

 The Welsh Affairs Committee will undertake pre-legislative scrutiny of the draft Wales Bill in October and November 2015.
 The Government plans to publish the draft Bill when Parliament returns from the party conferences in mid-October.